 Originally known as the Center for Ecotourism and Sustainable Development (CESD), CREST was established in 2003 as a bi-coastal institute, with offices at Stanford University and in Washington, DC.
 It was co-founded by Dr. William (Bill) Durham, a highly respected Stanford Professor of Anthropology and a MacArthur "genius" fellow and Dr. Martha Honey, an author and internationally recognized authority on responsible travel who has been named one of world's top 10 eco-travel "watchdogs" by Conde Nast Traveler.

-Today tourism is the world’s largest employer, accounting for one in 8 or 9 jobs globally, according to the International Labor Organization (ILO).
+Today tourism is the world’s largest employer, accounting for one in 10 jobs globally, according to the United Nations World Tourism Organization (UNWTO).
 Tourism is especially important to poor countries and is the main foreign exchange earner for 83% of developing countries.
 International travel has continued to grow annually, even during the recent global economic recession.
-In 2012, international tourism arrivals surpassed 1 billion and arrivals are expected to reach 1.8 billion by 2030, with 4% average annual growth.
+In 2012, international tourism arrivals surpassed 1 billion and arrivals are expected to reach 1.8 billion by 2030.

 Yet today many destinations are being negatively impacted by irresponsible tourism.
 One reason is that the tourism industry, despite its size and importance, has suffered from a lack of thoughtful scrutiny and attention – both in public debate and in cutting edge research and analysis.
 As Michael Caruso, Editor-in-Chief of Smithsonian wrote in the magazine's 2013 travel issue, "Tourism has become one of the most powerful, most influential and least-examined forces in the world."
 CREST was created with a goal to counter this deficiency in insightful and cutting edge analysis of the tourism industry.